payfazz/go-apt/README.md

 # go-apt

+Collection of frameworks that will used as helper

+Features:
+- fazzcloud (HTTP client)
+- fazzcommon (Helper method)
-Simple ORM for golang using PostgreSQL
+- fazzdb (Simple ORM for Postgres)

-Task:
+- fazzkv (Key-Value using Redis)

+### Fazzdb
 - [ ] Documentation and others
   - [x] Godoc
   - [ ] Unit Test